bromite/bromite/README.md

 * enable site-per-process isolation for all devices with memory > 1GB
 * completely remove safe browsing and other privacy-unfriendly features
 * [proxy configuration page](https://github.com/bromite/bromite/wiki/ProxyConfiguration) with PAC and custom proxy lists support
-* flags to disable custom intents and clear session on exit
+* settings to disable custom intents and clear session on exit
-* flags to toggle anti-fingerprinting mitigations for canvas, audio, client rects, webGL and sensor APIs
+* flags to toggle anti-fingerprinting mitigations for canvas, audio, client rects, webGL and sensor APIs (see full list below for all the new flags)
 * use frozen User-Agent to conceal real model and browser version
 * privacy enhancement patches from [Iridium](https://iridiumbrowser.de/), [Inox patchset](https://github.com/gcarq/inox-patchset), [Brave](https://brave.com/) and [ungoogled-chromium](https://github.com/Eloston/ungoogled-chromium) projects
 * security enhancement patches from [GrapheneOS](https://github.com/GrapheneOS) project